 As a stepparent adoptee, I went through a very tumultuous adolescence phase due to identity challenges stemming from my adoption.
 From these experiences, I have constructed five ideas that can help your teen (and you!) with identity challenges in adoption.

 - Keep all photos, letters, and other communications from birth parents.
 This goes hand in hand with the first idea on the list.
-In addition to an adoption story book, I have kept photos of Harley with his birth parents and their families, as well as letters and other trinkets they have given him and placed them into a special box.
+In addition to an adoption storybook, I have kept photos of Harley with his birth parents and their families, as well as letters and other trinkets they have given him and placed them into a special box.
 This box will be available to my son whenever he needs it.
 I have asked his birth parents to write Harley a letter explaining their decision to place, as well as anything else they want him to know about his adoption.
 As a teenager, I knew nothing about my birth mother and felt completely abandoned.
 This, in turn, confused me and made it so much harder to grasp my identity in adoption.
 Something similar can help your teen.

-Of course there are an array of different ways to deal with the adolescent years and the identity crisis that can tag along.
-I am a firm believer in being open and honest; however, I understand that not every parent feels this way and not ever child responds to this.
+Of course, there are an array of different ways to deal with the adolescent years, the identity crisis that can tag along, and help your teen.
+I am a firm believer in being open and honest; however, I understand that not every parent feels this way, and not every child responds to this.
 I hope these suggestions can help any of you in this situation, and if you have ideas of your own, please share!